alanbhnguyen/alanbhnguyen.github.io/_pages/bio.md

 Outside of my research life, I enjoy playing basketball and lifting weights.
 I used to train heavily in martial arts and have a second degree black belt in Taekwondo from the World Taekwondo Federation as well as a blue belt in Hapkido.

-I am a classically trained pianist with a huge amount of performing experience, and recently earned an Associate of the Conservatory Canada in Music for piano performance.
+I am a classically trained pianist with a significant amount of performing experience, and recently earned an Associate of the Conservatory Canada in Music (ACCM) for piano performance.
 I am also self taught in a number of other instruments including guitar and cello (and harmonica!)